Christopher-Schulze/Supscriptchain/docs/audit-plan.md

 ## Slither review

 A run of `slither` was executed after installing dependencies (`pip install slither-analyzer && npm run slither`).
-The tool reported 167 findings, primarily related to naming conventions and minor code patterns.
+The tool reported only low and informational findings, mainly related to naming conventions and minor code patterns.
 No high severity vulnerabilities were detected.

-The raw output from the run is stored at `slither_output.txt`.
+The raw output from the run is stored at `slither-output.txt`.

 ## Potential auditors